Bioacoustic Geolocation: Species Sounds as Geographic Signals: Experiments

 \shortparagraph{Spatiotemporal Aggregation.} We group iNatSounds test recordings by location and time to simulate spatiotemporal aggregation.
-Spatial grouping is performed using H3~\cite{brodsky2018h3} hexagons at resolutions 5 and 6, while temporal grouping spans the full year, individual months (12), or individual weeks (52).
+Spatial grouping is performed using H3 hexagons at resolutions 5 and 6, while temporal grouping spans the full year, individual months, or individual weeks.
 To geolocate a group, we first apply our model independently to each recording, then average the predicted location distributions across the group.
 The aggregated prediction is assigned to all recordings in the group, allowing direct comparison with recording-level results from Table~\ref{tab:main_neurips}.

 Table~\ref{tab:space_agg} reports AG-CLIP performance under different spatiotemporal aggregation strategies.
-Aggregating recordings across the full year within $253\,\text{km}^2$ neighborhoods improves region-level accuracy from $17.2\%$ (no grouping) to $30.4\%$.
-Reducing the spatial extent to $36\,\text{km}^2$ yields a more modest improvement to $25.9\%$.
-When aggregation is limited to a single month or week, performance drops to $21.2\%$ and $19.9\%$, respectively.
-This drop reflects the limited species diversity under finer temporal resolutions: as shown in the right panel of Table~\ref{tab:space_agg}, over 80\% of groups in the weekly grouping contain only a single species.
-Still, the modest gains relative to the ungrouped baseline suggest that the model is able to leverage complementary species information spread across multiple recordings.
+When aggregating recordings within $36\,\text{km}^2$ neighborhoods and a week, the region performance improves to $19.9\%$.
+This modest improvement reflects a limited aggregation: over 80\% of groups in the weekly grouping contain only a single species.
+When aggregation is extended to a month, performance improves to $21.2\%$.
+Aggregating recordings across the full year within $36\,\text{km}^2$ and $253\,\text{km}^2$ neighborhoods improves region-level accuracy from $17.2\%$ (no grouping) to $25.9\%$ and $30.4\%$, respectively.
+These gains relative to the ungrouped baseline suggest that the model is able to leverage complementary species information spread across multiple recordings.

+Both XCDC and spatiotemporal aggregation involve recordings with more species information than iNatSounds.
+A key distinction is that while the soundscape recordings in the former would have significant species overlap and background noise, the latter would yield curated recordings with distinct vocalizations.
+The substantially worse performance on XCDC suggests that species overlap is a key factor limiting geolocation performance.